riversdelay/deno-rest/README.md

 PUT request to http://localhost:4000/api/books/:id updates and returns a book\
 DELETE request to http://localhost:4000/api/books/:id deletes a book

+# Seeder

+I created a small seeder to get the api going\
+To use it, run `deno run --allow-net --allow-read --allow-env src/db/seeder.ts`

 # Todo

 1. Serve data with relations (send author with the list of books for that author and book with the author data)